Hey, that's me!

 Biography

-Mostafa Khalil has been an Assistant Professor in the Department of Electrical and Software Engineering at the University of Calgary since September 2025.
+Dr. Mostafa Khalil is an Assistant Professor in the Department of Electrical and Software Engineering at the University of Calgary since September 2025.
+He specializes in photonics and quantum technologies, with research spanning device-level innovations to system-level applications.

-3. Integrating ferroelectric materials, including barium titanate (BaTiO₃) and lithium niobate (LiNbO₃), into silicon photonic platforms to demonstrate light squeezing for quantum sensing applications.
+4. Investigating ferroelectric materials, including barium titanate (BaTiO₃) and lithium niobate (LiNbO₃), into silicon photonic platforms.
+Designing devices such as MZMs, microring modulators, and waveguide Bragg grating modulators

 Dr. Khalil has authored nearly 40 publications and serves as a reviewer for IEEE Photonics and Optica.